murantang/csc2034-ds-demos/README.md

 3. In the window, select GitHub
 4. Enter 'Trotts'
 5. Select csc2034-ds-demos, branch master
-6. Click on e.g. Academic-data-science-example.ipynb
+6. Click on a notebook

 If you notice any bugs when running this code, please feel free to [raise an Issue](https://github.com/Trotts/csc2034-ds-demos/issues/new) on this repo or email myself at [c.trotter2@ncl.ac.uk](mailto:c.trotter2@ncl.ac.uk).